pine-vm/pine/guide/how-to-configure-and-deploy-an-elm-backend-app.md

 Here is another example, almost as simple, with the back-end state just a primitive type, migrating from an `Int` to a `String`: <https://github.com/pine-vm/pine/blob/ba36482db83001b3ede203a92e56d31a30356b16/implement/test-elm-time/test-elm-apps/migrate-from-int-to-string-builder-web-app/src/Backend/MigrateState.elm>

-### `web-service.json`

-The `web-service.json` file is where we can configure the acquisition of SSL certificates and rate-limiting of HTTP requests to the backend app.
-Since these features are optional to use, in the simplest case, this file is not present at all.

 ## Running a Server With an Pine Database

 At the beginning of this guide, we ran a server and deployed an app in a single command.
 But combining these two operations is not necessary.
 Deployments are part of the process history, which means the last deployment follows from the state of the process store.
 (To learn more about the persistence, see [persistence-of-application-state-in-pine.md](./persistence-of-application-state-in-pine.md))